What are the periodic table group number and a representative ele... | Channels for Pearson+

 Ionic Bonding: Study with Video Lessons, Practice Problems & Examples

-What are the periodic table group number and a representative element for X in the ionic compound X3P?
+What are the periodic table group number and a representative element for X in the ionic compound Sr3X2?

-What are the periodic table group number and a representative element for X in the ionic compound X3P?
+What are the periodic table group number and a representative element for X in the ionic compound Sr3X2?